Interview with Heidi

 What do you enjoy about leading the Florence tours?

-What is it like working in the Tour Department?
+What is it like working in Tour Sales & Service?

 Our staff is encouraged to go on a new tour every year, so we really know the itineraries.
 Rick always likes to say, "If you don't like a place, then you probably don't know enough about it."
 I think that's so true.
 I had six days off after one of my tours one year, and my colleague recommended that I visit Denmark.
 I had never had a real interest in going there before, but her description of the country and the things to do there sounded so interesting I went by myself and absolutely fell in love with it!

 Prospective tour members are always very impressed with Tour Sales & Service's knowledge of our tour program.
 And, for example, if I don't know the Eastern Europe tour itinerary perfectly well, I can always hand the phone over to one of my colleagues who just returned from that tour and he/she can give the tour members exact information.
 I think our customers are so appreciative that we're not just reading answers out of some manual but have actually experienced traveling to the places they have questions about.